How Much Wind Is Too Much for Cycling

 Now that we know that winds often serve as a hazard to most cyclists, let’s discuss the precautions we can take to safely ride out in the wind.

-First of all, know when to say no and stay indoors.
-If wind speeds reach over 30 mph, you better not step outside.
 30 mph itself is not that high of a number, though.
 To put things into perspective, the speed of Stage 1 hurricanes is at least 74 mph.
 So, 30 mph is manageable for expert cyclists, but don’t take the risk.

-The reason crosswinds are dangerous is that they can knock you over or at least off your balance, resulting in potential accidents or at least a scare.
-It is important to not be afraid, though, as being knocked over by the wind is a relatively rare occurrence.
 Rather, losing your calm will more often lead to accidents.
 One thing you can do is to not go against the wind but instead move with the wind, sometimes swaying your bike in the direction of the crosswind.

-As for dealing with headwinds, try to assume a near-horizontal posture by leaning forwards and down towards your handlebars.
+As for dealing with headwinds, try to assume a near-horizontal posture by leaning forward and down towards your handlebars.
 Also, keep your elbows engaged instead of bent outwards.
 The idea is to assume a posture that maximizes aerodynamics.
 If your body surface area is low, less of the wind will hit you and slow you down.

 This also means wearing tight-fitting clothes rather than baggy ones so that the surface area does not increase.
-An open jacket, for example, may act as a parachute, cutting down your speed immensely.

 Besides clothes, your bike shape will also naturally affect the amount of drag you experience.
-Large rimmed wheels, such as in some efficient road bikes, will bait much of the wind, causing you to not only slow down but also have potential accidents.
-I suggest you use thinner wheels if possible.
+Large-rimmed wheels, such as in some efficient road bikes, will bait much of the wind, causing you to not only slow down but also have potential accidents.

 Is there anything like a winding bicycle?
 Not really, but mountain bikes are designed heavier, especially ones with suspension.
 If anything, though, an e-bike is a winding bike.

-Especially if you live in rural areas with open fields where winds are sustained, an e-bike will help you tremendously.
 It will of course take much of the pedaling strain away, and also sustain good speeds.
 Headwinds and crosswinds, however, can still affect you.
 You might want to try wearing goggles to protect your eyes from the wind and flying debris.

 Biking Against Wind Workouts